 It didn’t take long before becoming bored with making the same pretzel shapes over and over and switching to making pretzel snakes (read: pretzel sticks).
 Those snakes morphed into these pretzel mustaches because, frankly, I can’t resist playing with my food.

 This is a pretty standard pretzel recipe, but sized down because you can only eat/play with so many mustache pretzels.
-Feel free to play with different mustache shapes, but no stubby Hitler mustaches please.
-Danke.
+Feel free to try out different mustache shapes!

 - 1 ½ cups 115 degree water

 - 11 oz flour

 - 10 cups water